jarvisdreams9/cfn-samples/readme.md

 pip install -r cli-requirements.pip --ignore-installed six
 ```

-If you are still unable to setup the required modules, you can still work with __transform-sam-local__ command integration which needs you to setup [SAM CLI](https://docs.aws.amazon.com/lambda/latest/dg/sam-cli-requirements.html)
+If you are still unable to setup the required modules, you can still work with __transform-sam-local__

 ## transform-local